mezpahlan/jamesedwardtaylorstheguardian/README.md

 # James Edward Taylor's Guardian

-An Android reader for [The Guardian](https://www.theguardian.com) written using their [Open Platform](http://open-platform.theguardian.com/).
+An Android reader for [The Guardian](https://www.theguardian.com) written using their [Open Platform](http://open-platform.theguardian.com/) API.

 ## Why the name?